ngorbach/restaurant_review_deployment/README.md

 ## Getting Started

+1) Clone this repository using:
+`git@gitlab.propulsion-home.ch:full-stack/batch-11---february-2020/group-projects/sagittarius/deployment.git`

-Clone this repository using `git@gitlab.propulsion-home.ch:full-stack/batch-11---february-2020/group-projects/sagittarius/deployment.git` and navigate to the folder with `cd deployment/`.
+2) Navigate to the folder with `cd deployment/`.

 ## Authors